 Characteristics of Eligible Property

 Eligible property is limited to the claimant's primary residence, whether owned or rented, and the surrounding land necessary for use as a home.
 It may include a multi-unit building or a multi-purpose building and a part of the land upon which it is located.

 Description of Eligibility Criteria

 To be eligible, claimant must be an owner of a home in D.C., or a lessee or tenant paying rent on a home in D.C., during the entire calendar year preceding the year in which he files a claim for relief.
 The benefit can only be applied if it is a claimant's primary place of residence.
-For tax year 2018 filing in 2019, household gross income under the age of 70 cannot exceed $51,000.
-For those 70 or older, the adjusted gross income cannot exceed $62,600.
-For those Income thresholds will be adjusted annually.
+For tax year 2019 filing in 2020, the maximum adjusted gross income is $55,000 for those under the age of 70.
+For those 70 or older, the maximum adjusted gross income is $75,000.
+Income thresholds will be adjusted annually.
 Household gross income does not include gifts from a nongovernmental source, food stamps, or other food assistance provided by the government.
 Rent paid does not include advanced payments for another period, rental deposits, medical service or food provided by the landlord, right of occupancy payments which are exempt from D.C. taxation.
 A person claimed as a dependent on another person's tax return cannot receive these benefits unless they are 65 years of age or older.